ABOUT SUE

 Haines City 70.3 with Jeffrey and Larry!

-Many challenges this year...displaced fracture of my distal clavicle followed by a displaced rib fracture four weeks later (trying to run with the broken clavicle), and just as I thought I was leaving 2023 behind me, a blowout orbital fracture.
+This was a tough year for me in terms of injuries with a displaced fracture of my distal clavicle followed by a displaced rib fracture four weeks later (trying to run with the broken clavicle), and in the final days of the year, a blowout orbital fracture.
 So grateful to my coach, Jeffrey Capobianco, and athletic trainer, B.J.
 Baker, for sticking by me.
-Was fortunate to have the support of Aaron, family and friends, and a great medical team....and managed to get to Lake Placid training camp and do two 70.3 half ironman races!
+Was fortunate to have the support of Aaron, family and friends, and a great medical team....and managed to get to training camp with the team in Lake Placid (although Jeff drove me down the Keene descent).
+Disappointed to have to pull out of Lake Placid, with incredible joy I was able to complete two “Augusta 70.3” races!
+Maine 70.3 in Augusta, Maine (July 2023), and Augusta 70.3 in Augusta, Georgia (Sept.
+2025).

 Week 1....Basement rides in the double sling